 First Elected: 1997

-Jere Wood was elected Mayor of Roswell in 1997 and is serving in his fourth term as Mayor.
+Jere Wood was elected Mayor of Roswell in 1997 and is serving in his fifth term as Mayor.
 Mayor Wood’s goal has been to make Roswell a great place to live.

 Since his election, Roswell has been named as:

 - One of the top three cities in the nation to raise your family (Frommer’s 2006)